The Train (1964 film): Plot

 That night, Labiche and Didont meet Spinet again, along with Jacques's young nephew Robert, and plan to paint the tops of three wagons white to warn off Allied aircraft from bombing the art train.
 Robert recruits railroad workers and friends of his uncle and stages a false air raid alarm by tampering with a siren, so that the Germans are distracted and the operation can begin.
-However, the painting is detected and Robert and Didont are shot to death but because of the paint, the train is spared from bombing the next day when Allied medium bombers roar over Rive-Reine.
+However, the painting is detected and Robert and Didont are shot to death but because of the paint on its wagon roofs, the train is spared from bombing the next day when Douglas A-26C 'Invaders' of the Free French Air Force roar over Rive-Reine at low level.

 Now working alone, Labiche continues to delay the train after the tracks are cleared, to the mounting rage of von Waldheim.
 Labiche attempts to use plastic explosives to destroy the locomotive, only to find it carrying French hostages placed by the Germans.
 To spare the hostages, he blows the explosives early, damaging the tracks in front of the train.
 While the Germans fix the tracks, Labiche runs ahead, struggling to keep away from the soldiers searching for him.
-Finally, he manages to derail the train by unscrewing and loosening one of the rails, causing the rails to spread and the engine to fall gently into the ballast without harming the hostages.
+Finally, he manages to derail the train by loosening one of the rails, causing the rails to spread and the engine to fall gently into the ballast without harming the hostages.

-No crane is available to rerail the train, so von Waldheim flags down an army convoy retreating on a nearby road, learning that a French armored division is not far behind.
-The colonel orders the train to be unloaded and attempts to commandeer the trucks for the art, but the convoy's commander refuses the order.
-The train's German contingent then kills the hostages and joins the retreating convoy.
+No crane is available to rerail the train, so von Waldheim flags down a German Army convoy retreating on a nearby road.
+The colonel orders the train to be unloaded and attempts to commandeer the trucks for the art, but the convoy's commander refuses the order; the lieutenant tells him that a French armored division is not far behind.
+Von Waldheim orders a machine gunner on the train to kill the hostages standing by the locomotive, then tells his men to join the retreating convoy.
+He tells Major Herren he will be along shortly, but Von Waldheim remains behind with the abandoned train, unable to leave the artworks he loves.
+Strewn between the track and the road are crates labeled with the names of famous artists, many whose works were condemned as degenerate trash by Adolf Hitler.

-Von Waldheim remains behind with the abandoned train.
-Strewn between the track and the road are crates labeled with the names of famous artists.
 Labiche appears, and the colonel scolds him for having no genuine interest in the art he has saved and demands an explanation.
-In response, Labiche turns and looks at the murdered hostages and then, without a word, turns back to von Waldheim and shoots him dead.
+In response, Labiche turns and looks at the murdered hostages and then, without a word, turns back to von Waldheim and shoots him dead with a German MP40 submachine gun.
 Afterward, Labiche limps away, leaving the bodies and the art treasures where they lie.